FederatedTrust: A Solution for Trustworthy Federated Learning: Experiments

 \end{itemize}

 For all experiments, the same values about the project specifications, data, and participants are extracted.
 The purpose and the background of the FL project are not specified in the model.
 Finally, all models used a random sampling client selector and ran the FedAvg aggregation algorithm.
-Because of that, the federation pillar score does not change between the four experiments.
+Because of that, the federation pillar score does not change between the four experiments.{In all experimental setups, the same configuration of the project specifications, data, and participants were employed.
+The specific purpose and background information of the FL project were not explicitly stated within the model.
+Furthermore, all models implemented a client selection method based on random sampling, and the FedAvg aggregation algorithm was utilized.
+As a result, the federation pillar score remained constant across all four{three} experiments.}